The Beginner classes is where it all starts. We start with our basic hand hold and connection followed by getting on a learning a move.

 We have 20 base moves and technique points that are often included each class.
 Each base move can have many variations that can be developed from it.

-The intermediate review happens immediately after the class and is taken by the class teacher assisted by their demo.
+The intermediate review happens immediately after the class and is taken by the class teacher often assisted by their demo.

 Once you are confident dancing standard intermediate moves with good timing, connection and style, you may be interested in our Intermediate Plus Classes or Workshops.